Art History postgraduate funding

 - Digital-born art, its curation and preservation

-The scholarship covers tuition fees at the home rate and a stipend for the 3 years of the PhD programme and is available to Home/EU and overseas students.
+The scholarship covers tuition fees at the Home rate and a stipend for the three years of the PhD programme and is available to Home and EU and overseas students.

-This is a competitive award, and selection will be made based on your academic record, and the merits of the research proposal.
+This is a competitive award.
+Selection will be made based on your academic record and the merits of the research proposal.

-For all general enquiries about this award, in the first instance please contact Dr Emily Savage, Co-ordinator of the MLitt in Digital Art History (ens@st-andrews.ac.uk).
+For all general enquiries about this award, please contact Dr Emily Savage, Co-ordinator of the MLitt in Digital Art History, at ens@st-andrews.ac.uk.

 -